MaisonetteWorld/slate/source/index.html.md

-## Processing the checkout payment step with a not yet existing credit card payment
+## Processing the checkout payment step with a not yet existing PayPal payment

 ### Request